surfer190/fixes/docs/startup/software-as-a-service.md

 ## Nailing Saas Onboarding

-Once you know the cutomer success path or milestones, you need to decide on low or high touch onboarding.
+Once you know the customer success path or milestones, you need to decide on low or high touch onboarding.

 #### Low touch onboarding

 Low touch is automated onboarding, a one-to-many approach, best suited for many low value customers.
 Some low touch strategies are: An email series based on behaviour, tour videos (preferably small chunks), webinars, social media groups and a knowledge base.
-Importantly you want to minimise the amount of manual work a customer needs to do with the correct intergrations for this method.
+Importantly you want to minimise the amount of manual work a customer needs to do with the correct integrations for this method.

 #### High touch onboarding